-Based on verified sales data of the Australian industry selling to the direct market and verified import data, the Commission has estimated the size and share of the total direct market for alloy round bar in Figure 3, below.
-Figure 3 shows that while the total size of the alloy round bar market has remained stable during the injury analysis period, the Australian industry's market share has decreased significantly during the investigation period.
-The Commission notes that this analysis does not include the volume of grinding rods sold by Moly-Cop during the injury analysis period, as this data has not been received at this point in time.
+Based on verified sales data of the Australian industry selling to the direct market and verified import data, the Commission has estimated the respective share of the total market for alloy round bar in Figure 4, below.
+Note that the Commission has also included the production figures of Moly-Cop in this analysis.
+Figure 4 shows that OneSteel's market share has decreased significantly during the investigation period.
+The Commission notes that this analysis does not include the volume of grinding rods sold by Moly-Cop during the initial three years of the injury analysis period.

-Figure 3: Market size and share for alloy round bar
+Figure 4: Share of alloy round bar market

-The Commission notes that this chart is materially different from the market share chart that was depicted in the Australian industry verification visit report.
-During the course of the investigation the Commission noted some inconsistences with the import data obtained from the Australian Border Force (ABF) for the period of time during the first three years of the injury analysis period.
+In the SEF, the Commission noted that the chart relating to the size and share of the market was materially different from the market share chart that was depicted in the verification visit report for OneSteel.
+40 During the course of the investigation the Commission noted some inconsistences with the import data obtained from the Australian Border Force (ABF) for the period of time during the first three years of the injury analysis period.
 To address these concerns, the Commission sought verified information from both the major importer of alloy round bar from China, and the major customer for alloy round bar in Australia.
-Having cross-checked this verified data, the Commission has updated the import volumes for the first three years of the injury analysis period.
+Having cross-checked this verified data, the Commission updated the import volumes for the first three years of the injury analysis period.
 The Commission notes that there were no concerns with the import data for the investigation period.

-28 Refer to document 20 on the electronic public record for Investigation 384.
+40 Refer to document 20 on the electronic public record for Investigation 384.